LLNL/benchpark/docs/4-setup-experiment.rst

 Select a benchmark to run, along with the programming model to use, and a system to run them on.
 Also choose the workspace for your experiment::

-  $ ./benchpark setup-experiment benchmark/ProgrammingModel system /output/path/to/workspace
+  $ ./benchpark setup benchmark/ProgrammingModel system /output/path/to/workspace

 where: